Tournament theory: Inequalities in the workplace

+Selfish and unethical behaviour

 A major issue with tournaments is that individuals are incentivised to view others as competitors, thus encouraging selfish behaviour.
 This means that participants in a tournament structured workplace would be less likely to help each other and are discouraged from knowledge sharing more so than in other incentive schemes.
 Through such increased opportunistic and selfish behavior, firms with tournament structures and large inequalities in payoffs may harm their customer relationships.
 Further, tournaments may also encourage unethical behaviour in participants such as cheating or collusion in competitive sports or plagiarism in the academic field.